 Your screen will be fine; save energy instead: Screen savers don't save energy.
 If you won't be using your computer and don't want to shut it down (but why?), turn off your monitor.
 I've read that we spend as much as $100 a year running screen savers.
-Along the same lines, you can reduce the energy consumption of your TVs and computers by dimming the screen: reduce the brightness by half, and you can cut energy use by 30 percent.
+Along the same lines, you can reduce the energy consumption of your TVs and computers by dimming the screen: Reduce the brightness by half, and you can cut energy use by 30%.

 Check yourself: Measure the electricity usage of all your appliances — on or off — and see for yourself which ones are the big suckers.
-The most popular of these power monitors seems to be the Kill A Watt.
-They range from around $15 to $60, so you may want to chip in with friends or neighbors.
+A popular power monitors is Kill A Watt.

 - Standby is better than on: Whether you consider vampires a threat or not, it's when things are turned on that they're consuming the most power, so turn them off even if you don't unplug!